nukka123/SFSymbolKeys/README.md

 With the Raw Identifier syntax introduced in Swift 6.2, SF Symbols names can be used directly as identifiers (e.g., `` `9.square.fill` ``).

-> **Note:** This library is currently in a draft state.
+> **Note:** This library is in the early stages of development.
 The API may change in future versions.
-Please use the `main` branch for now.

 > (日本語版) [README-ja.md](./README-ja.md)